 In a world where the computing landscape changes daily we try to ensure we stay up to date.
-We currently have a very small bank of laptops and 18 ipads.
-We use these for specific skills and knowledge lessons and to support lessons across the curriculum.
+We currently have a bank of laptops and iPads which we use these for specific skills and knowledge lessons and to support lessons across the curriculum.

 We are supported in developing our IT provision by Fulston Manor secondary school and have an on going development program in place as of 2020.